Expectation vs Reality

 - You’re working in a virtual environment and your applications are served up from a VM.

 The reality is a Chromebook is not meant to replace a PC, it’s meant to augment under certain circumstances.
 Is it possible to replace your PC with a Chromebook?

 The reality is “under certain circumstances,” yes.

 So, while the Best Buy salesperson considered Chromebooks to be worthless, there’s a reason they’re being sold.
 They have their place.

 Will they totally replace a Windows PC?
-It's not likely; however, with the push to access applications from the cloud there are more scenarios where they make sense.
+It’s not likely; however, with the push to access applications from the cloud there is more reason where they make sense.